 Very high-quality certified and lab tested ThunderBolt 3 cabling is needed in demanding, high-bandwidth configurations.
 When shopping for cabling you'll see both 20Gbps and 40Gbps ThunderBolt 3 cables listed.
 Depending on your computing environment, you'll need to insure the cables are capable of reliably sustaining both the 4K and 5K Ultra-HD video streams AND the other HDD or SSD storage and accessories you may have connected.

-High-quality certified TBolt 3 cables have onboard circuitry to assure data integrity and error checking / correction so expect to pay a premium price over lesser 10Gbps Type-C cabling for slower USB-C devices.
+High-quality certified TBolt 3 cables have onboard circuitry to assure data integrity and error checking / correction.
+Expect to pay a premium price over lesser 10Gbps Type-C cabling for slower USB-C devices.

-Type-C Confusion : Identifying TB3 vs USB-C ConnectionsTo help minimize consumer confusion between apparently identical USBC and TBolt3 type cables and ports, ThunderBolt 3 cables and ports will be marked with a Lightning Bolt symbol and the number '3', while USB devices and cables should have an "SS+" - SuperSpeed+ USB symbol to help proper identification.
+Type-C Confusion : Identifying TB3 vs USB-C ConnectionsTo help minimize consumer confusion between deceptively identical USBC and TBolt3 type cables and ports, ThunderBolt 3 cables and ports will be marked with a Lightning Bolt symbol with the number '3', while USB devices and cables should have an SS+ - SuperSpeed+ USB symbol to help proper identification.

 Important!
 Apple is using 2nd generation ThunderBolt 3 chipsets in it's new MacBooks and iMacs.
 There are some incompatibility issues with early products that already reached the market using the 1st generation TB3 chipset!
 Until Apple releases a possible patch to MacOS Sierra - or perhaps until manufacturers update their hardware to newer chipsets there are problems using some 1st revision storage and dock products!
 Fortunately, Amazon is noting 'For Windows ONLY' in some of the products titles to warn of Apple compatibility issues.